mboekamp03/CSC_212_Gradebook/README.md

 Instructions
 ---------------------
-To compile our code, use the following command: g++ main.cpp gradebook.cpp -o program
+To compile our code, use the following command: "\n" g++ main.cpp gradebook.cpp -o program